SenseNet/sncom-resources/_docs/managing-documents-from-microsoft-office.md

 ##### Links

-Links are also supported by sensenet ECM.
+Links are also supported by sensenet.
 Create, edit or delete links in the current workspace right within Office.
 In the following table you can find the proper mappings between the fields of Link Content Type and Office's properties:

 | **SN Link Field** | **Office property** |